 - “perfect solution” i.e. if at all, minor objections ๐

 The following sections list all models with their categories, but will only discuss interesting finds.
-The complete log of the evaluation with all outputs can be found over on GitHub.
+The complete log of the evaluation with all outputs can be found over on our website.

 Result category: “no response”